IS HOW YOU FEEL GETTING IN A WAY OF YOU ENJOYING YOUR LIFE?

 It is normal to struggle when you loose a relationship that you carried for, or when you moved to a new city and you are feeling alone.
 People try different strategies to cope with their feelings—they talk to friends or read self-help books.
 Sometimes, however, they may try to escape from their problems and feelings by getting involved with substances and drugs; by overeating; shopping too much; or isolating themselves.
 It can be dangerous to turn to these coping strategies that bring only temporarily relief, but on a long run, they may make you feel guilty and ashamed.

 Suppressing or running away from difficult feelings is not good for our physical and mental health.
 It can impact your daily functioning, such as memory and focus.
 Unquestionably, it will impact the way you connect and relate to other people.
-Talking to someone who can help you name, organize, and de-escalate your emotional state.
+Talking to someone who can help you name, organize, and de-escalate your emotional state can help.
 It is comforting to feel understood and validated—especially at times when you feel misunderstood and doubtful.

 BUT WAIT, COUNSELING CAN GET EXPENSIVE AND TIME CONSUMING